electronut/ElectronutLabs-bluey/nrf5-sdk-setup.md

 <h2 name="linux"> Installation on Linux & OS X</h2>

 Linux and OS X already come with tooks luke *make*.
-You just need to install AERM GCC and, Nordic nRF5 SDK, and some Nordic utilities like *nrfutil*.
+You just need to install ARM GCC, Nordic nRF5 SDK, and some Nordic utilities like *nrfutil*.
 This is all covered in the Nordic tutorial - [Development with GCC and Eclipse](https://devzone.nordicsemi.com/tutorials/7/).